brillout/goldpage/docs/readme.template.md

 For example,
 `ssr-coin` is view library agnostic allowing it to embrace future view libraries.

-`ssr-coin` can be used for all kinds of SSR uses cases and will harden over time &mdash; it will eventually become rock-solid.
+Being agnostic to the JavaScript ecosystem makes `ssr-coin` a resilient tool that will survive a long time and become rock-solid.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path